 \section{Abstract}

 Unlearning in large language models (LLMs) aims to remove specified data, but its efficacy is typically assessed with task-level metrics like accuracy and perplexity.
-We demonstrate that these metrics are often misleading, as models can appear to forget while their original behavior is easily restored through minimal fine-tuning.
-This phenomenon of \emph{reversibility} suggests that information is merely suppressed, not genuinely erased.
+We show that these metrics can be misleading, as models can appear to forget while their original behavior is easily restored through minimal fine-tuning.
+This \emph{reversibility} suggests that information is merely suppressed, not genuinely erased.
 To address this critical evaluation gap, we introduce a \emph{representation-level analysis framework}.
-Our toolkit comprises PCA-based similarity and shift, centered kernel alignment (CKA), and Fisher information, complemented by a summary metric, the mean PCA distance, to measure representational drift.
-Applying this framework across six unlearning methods, three data domains, and two LLMs, we identify four distinct forgetting regimes based on their \emph{reversibility} and \emph{catastrophicity}.
-Our analysis reveals that achieving the ideal state--irreversible, non-catastrophic forgetting--is exceptionally challenging.
-By probing the limits of unlearning, we identify a case of seemingly irreversible, targeted forgetting, offering new insights for designing more robust erasure algorithms.
-Our findings expose a fundamental gap in current evaluation practices and establish a representation-level foundation for trustworthy unlearning.\footnote{\url{https://github.com/XiaoyuXU1/Representational_Analysis_Tools}}
+Our toolkit comprises PCA similarity and shift, centered kernel alignment (CKA), and Fisher information, complemented by a summary metric, the mean PCA distance, to measure representational drift.
+Applying this framework across multiple unlearning methods, data domains, and LLMs, we identify four distinct forgetting regimes based on their \emph{reversibility} and \emph{catastrophicity}.
+We compare recovery strategies and show that relearning efficiency relies on the data source.
+We also find that irreversible, non-catastrophic forgetting is exceptionally challenging.
+By probing unlearning limits, we identify a case of seemingly irreversible, targeted forgetting, offering insights for more robust erasure algorithms.
+Overall, our findings expose a gap in current evaluation and establish a representation-level foundation for trustworthy unlearning.